Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

 2. Create a new data folder and update variables in a handful of places to reflect this.
 3. Run the MSG code in the Unscheduled Care folder to get MSG data at IZ-level.
 4. Run the `Unscheduled Care 1` script to produce the data files needed.
-5. Run the `General Health 1` script to produce the data files needed.
+5. Run the `General Health 2` script to produce the data files needed.
 6. Run the full indicators as usual.

+Either run using unscheduled care or general health method
 ## Notes

 - Some data has to be re-extracted from the underlying databases, in these cases the data will be more recent (and likely slightly different) to the data in the 'main' profiles for the same HSCP.